WhosAnder/IMA/apps/api/API_DOCUMENTATION.md

 Base path: `/api/warehouse-reports`

-Warehouse reports document tool and part deliveries and returns.
+Warehouse reports document tool and part deliveries/returns and now integrate with the warehouse stock module.
+Each item can reference a stock SKU, and the API automatically generates stock adjustments for deliveries and returns while returning a summary in the response.

 ### `GET /api/warehouse-reports`